 The handover of lower school students to the upper school starts in the second half of the summer term.
 Third Form students become fourth formers after half-term to aid their transition to KS4.

 The first port of call for any issues students may have is their Form Tutor, who they will get to know well over the course of the year.
 Any academic issues, including homework or behaviour, are raised by subject teachers or, for more serious matters, Heads of Department.
-Our Special Educational Needs Co-ordinator (SENCO) can also provide support.
+Our Pastoral Support Officer and our Special Educational Needs Co-ordinator (SENCO) can also provide support.
 If matters are not resolved, they are referred to the lower school leadership team.